Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

-Unsurprisingly Xilinx are well aware of how top of the range the Virtex series are, as such they doesn't offer any Virtex chips with the webpack license.
+Unsurprisingly Xilinx are well aware of how top of the range the Virtex series are, and doesn't offer any Virtex UltraScale+ chips with the webpack license.
 That said, they do offer support for two very respectable Kintex UltraScale+ FPGA models, the `XCKU3P` and the `XCKU5P`.
 [1]

 {{< figure